John-H-B/John-H-B/README.md

 This is my personal github profile.
 Most of the repos are repurposed from larger pieces of work, but show some interesting effects or just include code that I hope may be useful for others.

-If you're working with conditional binary probabilities the PairProbabilityCopula repo might be of interest.
+If you're working with conditional binary probabilities the <i>PairProbabilityCopulas</i> repo might be of interest.

 - 💬 Ask me about multi-objective optimisation and surrogate modelling